Nickels & Noses By Milburn

 speaking, the emotions of people are aroused by intellectual oratory, but

-they were in before.
-It seems that the evangelist took the revival and the
+than they were in before.
+It seems that the evangelist took the revival

-which have a lot of nickels and noses.
-They will compromise their principles
+churches which have a lot of nickels and noses.
+They will compromise their

-and preach almost any heresy to get a big church.
-Whenever a preacher is
+principles and preach almost any heresy to get a big church.
+Whenever a preacher

-called to one he says to his wife: “Dear, you pack while I pray about the
+is called to one he says to his wife: “Dear, you pack while I pray about

 ministers.
 Some preachers will not even consider a small church which has